 Assisted Living Communities

-Your retirement planning should be based on understanding the options associated with Assisted living.
-As part of a retirement plan these options combine housing, support services and health care, as needed.
-Assisted living is a retirement service for individuals who require assistance with everyday activities such as meals, medication management or assistance, bathing, dressing and transportation.
-Some residents may have memory disorders including Alzheimer's, or they may need help with mobility, incontinence or other challenges of senior life.
+Your retirement planning should be based on understanding the options associated with Assisted Living.
+As part of a retirement plan, these options combine housing, support services, and health care, as needed.
+Assisted living is a retirement service for individuals who require assistance with everyday activities such as meals, medication management or assistance, bathing, dressing, and transportation.
+Some residents may have memory disorders, including Alzheimer's, or they may need help with mobility, incontinence, or other challenges of senior life.
 Residents are assessed to determine the level of service they may need.
-These retirement services generally include: 24/7 supervision, 3 meals a day, housekeeping, transportation, minor medical attention, personal care assistance, security and emergency call, exercise programs, social and educational activities.
-In addition some Assisted living communities may provide: gardens, libraries, and chapels.
+These retirement services generally include 24/7 supervision, three meals a day, housekeeping, transportation, minor medical attention, personal care assistance, security and emergency call, exercise programs, social and educational activities.
+In addition, some Assisted living communities may provide: gardens, libraries, and chapels.

 Assisted living communities are operated by both profit and non-profit organizations.
 Pricing can range from $1000 to over $4,000 per month based on your location.
 There may be extra fees for special services.

-Adult Day Care is a life senior service for frail, physically or cognitively impaired, seniors and their caregivers.
-Numerous stand alone adult day care facilities and adult day care centers are available in urban and suburban areas to provide elderly care.
+Adult Day Care is a service for frail, physically or cognitively impaired seniors, and their caregivers.
+Numerous stand-alone adult day care facilities and adult day care centers are available in urban and suburban areas to provide elderly care.
 Check your state here.
-A large percentage of Adult Day Care Centers are operated on a nonprofit or public basis.
-Many centers are affiliated with multi-service entities such as home care, assisted living, nursing facilities and hospitals
+A large percentage of Adult Day Care centers are operated on a nonprofit or public basis.
+Many centers are affiliated with multi-service entities such as home care, assisted living, nursing facilities, and hospitals.

-Congregate, assisted living or nursing care communities may offer elderly care as an "outpatient" service to the neighboring population on a per day basis.
-Those that do, may also offer respite care for a weekend, or a week.
-Senior centers may also offer senior day care as one of their life senior services.
+Congregate, assisted living or nursing care communities may offer elderly care as an "outpatient" service to the neighboring population on a per-day basis.
+Those that do may also provide respite care for a weekend, or a week.
+Senior centers may also offer senior day care as one of their services.

 You may choose to spend your golden years in a community designed especially for mature adults.
 Senior living facilities come in many sizes and shapes.
 Senior apartments are one such chose.
 A Senior Apartment allows you to take advantage of many amenities and personalized services without having to maintain a house and yard.

-Senior apartments can be found in many communities, some are under federal housing guidelines and will only accept low income seniors, but most are privately owned.
+Senior apartments can be found in many communities, some are under federal housing guidelines and will only accept low-income seniors, but most are privately owned.
 Many of the privately owned properties offer reduced rents to low-income tenants with assistance from Dept. of Housing Urban Development (HUD).
 You should be aware that senior apartments usually have a captured audience with a significant waiting lists period.
-The following table provides a listing of senior apartments in your state; those that may have subsidized units are identified with an "S" in the right hand column

 Skilled Nursing Facilities

-The type of care that may be administered ONLY BY A NURSING HOME near you, is defined by state regulations.
-Generally "medical procedures" and assistive acts requiring a nurse to physically "handle" a patient are limited to nursing home providers, when not in a hospital.
-Changing bandages deep wounds is often only permitted in Nursing Homes as is turning a patient in bed, who cannot turn themselves.
+The type of care that may be administered ONLY BY A NURSING HOME near you is defined by state regulations.
+Generally, "medical procedures" and assistive acts requiring a nurse to physically "handle" a patient are limited to nursing home providers, when not in a hospital.
+For example, changing bandages for deep wounds is often only permitted in Nursing Homes, as is turning a patient in bed who cannot turn themselves.

 Moving and Storage Services

-A key step is to read and understand all information provided by the mover.
+A critical step is to read and understand all information provided by the mover.
 These should include the following basic documents as part of your move: